marbl/canu/documentation/source/parameter-reference.rst

 unitigger <string="bogart">
   Which unitig construction algorithm to use.
 Only "bogart" is supported.

+.. _utgErrorRate:

 utgErrorRate <float=unset>
   Stringency of overlaps used for constructing contigs.
+The `bogart` algorithm uses the distribution of overlap error rates to filter high error overlaps; `bogart` will never see overlaps with error higher than this parameter.

 batOptions <unset>
   Advanced options to bogart